 High-cost credit granting

-By law, and as of May 1, 2022, anyone who offers, arranges, provides, or facilitates high-cost credit products to or for consumers in BC needs a licence and must follow the rules.
+By law, anyone who offers, arranges, provides, or facilitates high-cost credit products to or for consumers in BC needs a licence and must follow the rules.
 This includes loan brokers and pawn brokers.

 What is a high-cost credit product?